apajon/test_backdrop_XOR/README.md

 # test_backdrop_XOR
 Code by [Dr.Adrien Pajon](adrien.pajon@gmail.com)

-Based on the paper ["Réseaux de neurones"](http://www.math-info.univ-paris5.fr/~bouzy/Doc/AA1/ReseauxDeNeurones1.pdf) Pr.Bruno Bouzy from University of Paris 5, France
+Based on the paper ["Réseaux de neurones"](http://www.math-info.univ-paris5.fr/~bouzy/Doc/AA1/ReseauxDeNeurones1.pdf) by Pr.Bruno Bouzy from University of Paris 5, France

 A copy of this paper is in this repo at 'ReseauxDeNeurones1.pdf'